-FDA Investigates Multistate Outbreak of E. coli O157 Illnesses Possibly Linked to Pre-packaged Salad Products
+Lettuce: FDA Investigation Summary - Multistate Outbreak of E. coli O157:H7 Illnesses Linked to Ready-to-Eat Salads

 On this page:

-- What is the Problem and What was Done About It?
+- What was the Problem and What was Done About It?

 The U.S. Food and Drug Administration along with the U.S. Department of Agriculture’s Food Safety and Inspection Service, the Centers for Disease Control and Prevention (CDC) and state and local officials investigated a multi-state outbreak of E. coli O157:H7 infections.